5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 5. Click on "Options > Verb Sanitize" and enable all the options:</br>![Verbfixes](https://user-images.githubusercontent.com/76865553/171390150-65fb7777-666d-4385-8798-ed2288bfd6e5.png)
 6. Select "Patch > Verb Sanitize".
 This will apply [various fixes](https://github.com/headkaze/PinConfigurator#what-patch-apply-verbit-fix-does-now) to the PinDefault values and Verb Data so that the `PinConfig` will work in macOS.
 7. Next, click on "Get ConfigData":</br>![PCnu04](https://user-images.githubusercontent.com/76865553/171390411-5335a259-2aae-4e27-82fa-cb00f3799ecf.png)
-8. Export the data.
-There are 2 ways to do so:
-	- Either copy/paste the ConfigData to a text file and save it for later, or
+8. Copy the `ConfigData` into the clipboard
-	- Select "File > Export > "PinConfigs.kext" (it's located under /AppleALC/Resources/) to write the data to the info.plist of the kext directly.
+9. Select "File > Export > verbs.txt".
+It will be stored on the Desktop.
+10. Open verbs.txt.
+11. Paste the ConfigDate in an empty line and save the file.
+We'll need it later
+12. Continue in Chapter VI!

 #### Modifying an existing PinConfig (adding Outputs/Inputs)
 In case you already have a working Layout-ID that you just want to modify, do the following:

 1. Open the `info.plist` inside the `PinConfig.kext` (in AppleALC/Resources)